Millard Fillmore: Personal tragedies

-Fillmore was the first president to return to private life without independent wealth or the possession of a landed estate.
+Fillmore was the first president to return to private life without independent wealth or possession of a landed estate.
 With no pension to anticipate, he needed to earn a living and felt that it should be in a way that would uphold the dignity of his former office.
 His friend Judge Hall assured him it would be proper for him to practice law in the higher courts of New York, and Fillmore so intended.
 The Fillmores had planned a tour of the South after they had left the White House, but Abigail caught a cold at President Pierce's inauguration, developed pneumonia, and died in Washington on March 30, 1853.
 A saddened Fillmore returned to Buffalo for the burial.
 The fact that he was in mourning limited his social activities, and he made ends meet on the income from his investments.
 He was bereaved again on July 26, 1854, when his only daughter, Mary, died of cholera.